 Microsoft© Office software and other programs use different color systems (RGB, CMYK, HSL, LAB).
 The most common, used in Microsoft© programs, is RGB (Red, Green, Blue).
 Trinity’s RGB, CMYK, and Web colors are listed below.
 Please contact Our Print Specialist for assistance with matching to Trinity’s purple and gold colors.

 CMYK: 80, 95, 0, 35

 CMYK: 0, 14, 80, 0

 Many vendors for items such as mugs, pens, notepads, t-shirts, etc., do not use PMS ink colors and offer a limited choice of colors.
-Please work with Jason Pier, assistant vice president of marketing and communications, to identify the closest match, and to receive artwork in an appropriate file format that these vendors will need to reproduce our logo at various sizes.
+Please work with Our Print Specialist to identify the closest match, and to receive artwork in an appropriate file format that these vendors will need to reproduce our logo at various sizes.

-For body text in letters and non-headline use, Times New Roman (TNR) is to be used, in 12-point size, left justified.
+For Trinity correspondence, fact sheets, hand outs and other print materials, use Times New Roman (TNR) in 12-point size, left justified.
 This font is also available in a variety of weights as needed.
 Margins should be 1″ all around (1.5″ down from the top when using letterhead, per the example below).